The Wire · live GRID-REF 37°47′N 122°25′W

 The Sting was first revealed by The Telegraph in October 2024, with a prototype tested late that year, per Wikipedia; the donation-funded project nearly shut down in early 2025 before a viral April intercept and a development grant kept it alive.
 The first published kill footage came on 19–20 May 2025 — a VR-piloted Sting with a thermal camera destroying a Shahed above the clouds, per Militarnyi.
 Milestones then came fast: a 315 km/h speed demonstration and 200-plus kills by August 2025; over 1,000 UAVs downed by October; a single soldier downing 24 Shaheds in one night on 21 November; and on 30 November 2025 the first interceptor-drone kill of a jet-powered Geran-3 (paired with an Odd Systems thermal camera), per Militarnyi — a threshold moment, since jet Gerans were built specifically to outrun electric interceptors.
 The first Shahed-107 kill followed on 30 December 2025 (47th Mechanized Brigade "Magura").
 In 2026 the program matured: Hornet Vision Ctrl remote piloting was formally announced, the Sting was NATO-codified, and on 4 April 2026 a pilot downed two Shaheds 500 km away, with the system demonstrated controlling interceptors from 2,000 km, per United24 and Business Insider.
 Roughly 1,500 kills in April 2026 alone and a cumulative 7,000 by May followed, along with a Sting 2 variant built against the faster Geran-4/5.
 The 2026 Iran war made the Sting a coveted export: the US requested Ukrainian interceptor help and Saudi Arabia prepared a large weapons deal — demand the export ban blocked until Ukraine announced it was opening arms exports in July 2026.

 🔒 The rest of the Sting file is for BattlePolicy Pro members.
-Stop here and you miss the part that actually matters: the cost-exchange math that reversed the drone war's economics, the Hornet Vision remote-control breakthrough, the interceptor arms race against jet Gerans, how it fits Ukraine's Clear Sky program, the complete specifications table, and our analysts' assessment notes.
+Stop here and you miss the part that actually matters: how it performs and where it falls short, its combat record, how it stacks up head-to-head against its real counterparts, the complete specifications table, and our analysts’ procurement, supplier and assessment notes.
 Unlock the full file with BattlePolicy Pro →

 Related